webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/never-says-die.md

+---
+aliases:
----,aliases:,- never says die,tags:,- Compendium/CSRD/en/Foci,---
+- never says die
+tags:
+- Compendium/CSRD/en/Foci
+---

 You never quit, can shrug off a beating, and always come back for more.
  ### Intrusion